 The Virtual Welcome Packet

 This packet has been prepared by volunteers of the Arden Registration Committee to introduce new residents to the Village of Arden.
 In it you will find publications that tell about various aspects of life in this unique community:

 “Arden: Here’s How It Works” A brief guide to the town meeting form of government, the committees, trustees, Board of Assessors.
 Lists when town meetings are held and who can vote.
 Ordinances, current officers and more can be found on this Village government website.

 The Arden Book History, government, organizations of the Ardens, prepared by the Arden Community Planning Committee.
 The centennial edition was published in 2000.

-ACRA Neighborhood Phonebook The little blue phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
+ACRA Neighborhood Directory The little spiral-bound phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
 Prepared by the Arden Community Recreation Association, and distributed free to residents.
 Updated every 2 years.
-Extra copies are available for $6; fill out the request form at funintheardens.org.
+Includes government and recycling information, ads from local merchants, services and supporters.